 By following our CAT Plan and claims handling guidelines, leveraging five years of CAT response exercises, and using our web-based Claims Center, TWIA was able to swiftly scale up claims handling resources in the immediate days following Hurricane Harvey and work efficiently to inspect properties and make estimated claim payments.
 Nearly 40,000 claims were received within the first seven days after the storm made landfall (August 25-September 1, 2017).

-Nearly 40,000 claims were received between August 25-September 1, 2017.
+Within 7 days after the storm Nearly 40,000 claims were received between August 25-September 1, 2017.